‘Astro Boy’ DIY Robot Kits: ‘My First ATOM Kit’ Smart Robot Build Subscription

 — Locatel CDMX (@locatel_mx) February 9, 2017

 Although the robot can be assembled fairly easily, those who merely want an advanced robotic toy to play with can order a pre-assembled version.
-The built robot is being offered at a rather steep price of 212,900 Yen ($1,880 US).
-However, those who want the fully assembled version will have to wait till September 2018.
+The built robot is being offered at a rather steep price of 212,900 Yen ($1,880 U.S.).
+However, those who want the fully assembled version will have to wait until September 2018.
 Besides the Astro Boy robot, buyers will also receive bonus materials such a special charger chair, art-books, etc.

 #TezukaOsamu #manga #TetsuwanAtom pic.twitter.com/hF1FbzDACC